mhe747/dawnboard/README.md

 	$ MACHINE=am57xx-evm bitbake netcat
 	install the netcat package into the target (copy to the target ipk package through NFS or microSD)

-	Now do a test of file transfer between 2 linux hosts
+	Now do a test of file transfer over LAN between your PC and Beagleboard-x15

 	in Target :
 	$ opkg install netcat_0.7.1-r3_armv7ahf-neon.ipk